lukasmartinelli/hwk/README.md

 <img align="right" alt="hwk" src="hwk.png" />

-[awk](https://en.wikipedia.org/wiki/AWK) is a really powerful tool when operating on streams of data. **hwk** tries to demonstrate how a modern Haskell based replacement could look like.
+[awk](https://en.wikipedia.org/wiki/AWK) is a really powerful tool when operating on streams of data. **hwk** tries to demonstrate how a modern Haskell based stream tool could look like.

 ## Example